arenatheme/thelook/README.md

 ##  ONLINE DOCUMENT:

-You may read the document online here: https://arenatheme.gitbooks.io/thelook/content/
+You can follow this document on:  https://arenatheme.gitbooks.io/thelook/content/

 ###New to Shopify?